 2) Be careful, about false and /or misleading advertisement

 3) Purchase goods having quality marks like ISI/Agmark etc. as and where available, for safety and quality.

 4) Obtain proper receipt/cash memo for purchases made and guarantee/warranty card duly stamped and signed by the seller, wherever applicable.

 5) Approach Consumer Forum for redressal of consumer grievances against sale of defective goods or deficient services or adoption of unfair restrictive trade practices.

-1. Purchase only when you need and do not purchase in a hurry.
+Precautions For Consumers:1.
+Purchase only when you need and do not purchase in a hurry.

 2. Do not buy blindly.
 Demand full information before you buy.